Lexington High School (Tennessee)

-Lexington High School is a grade 9-12 high school in Lexington, Tennessee.
+Lexington High School is a grade 9–12 high school in Lexington, Tennessee.
 The school's enrollment is roughly 1,000 students.

 Academics

 Jackson State Community College offers some AP classes on-campus, as well as off-campus classes, including English Language, English Literature, and Calculus.

 Extra-curricular activities

 Clubs include Future Farmers of America FFA, Family, Career, and Community Leaders of America FCCLA, Student Council, Air Force JROTC, and Renaissance.
-LHS also has a marching band, cheerleading squad, dance team, BETA, Tennis, Volleyball, Soccer, Baseball, Football, Basketball, and a yearbook staff.
+LHS also has a marching band, cheerleading squad, dance team, BETA, tennis, volleyball, soccer, baseball, football, basketball, and a yearbook staff.

 Sports

 Girls' sports include volleyball, golf, basketball, cross country, track, softball, dance team, tennis, and cheerleading.
 Boys' sports include golf, football, basketball, soccer, cross country, track & field, tennis, and baseball.

 Lexington football team has a tradition of excellence.
-As recently as 2005, the team finished the regular season undefeated and went on to win their first 12 games of the season before losing to David Lipscomb in the quarterfinals of the 3A playoffs.
+In 2005, the team finished the regular season undefeated and went on to win their first 12 games of the season before losing to David Lipscomb in the quarterfinals of the 3A playoffs.
 Also went undefeated in 2011 regular season.